-They are not straight, instead they have a wave design (it goes up and down) and this can make it easier for some to grab and hold on to.
+They are not straight, instead, they have a wave design (it goes up and down) and this can make it easier for someone to grab and hold on to.

 The Flip – I mentioned one of these models above as an option to place by a toilet.
-It’s a u-shaped version of a grab bar that flips up.
+It’s a U-shaped version of a grab bar that flips up.

 Tension Rods – I also mentioned this model above as an option by the toilet but truthfully it can be placed anywhere in the home.
-It’s a tension mounted rod from floor to ceiling with a large handle on it.
+It’s a tension-mounted rod from floor to ceiling with a large handle on it.

 Corner Bars – These are very long grab bars that wrap around a corner so that it’s one continuous bar along two walls.

 Integrated Bars – These are really kinda cool.
 They are literally integrated with another item.

 Suction Bars – These are not drilled into a stud, instead they adhere to any flat and non-porous surfaces.
-At this point in time I would not recommend to use these types of safety bars.
+At this point in time I would not recommend using these types of safety bars.
 It’s just not worth the risk of the user falling.